 About Our Featured Faculty

-Sharon O’Neill serves as vice chair of the Department of Nursing, director of the online Family Nurse Practitioner program and Associate Clinical Professor at USC.
+Sharon O’Neill serves as Vice Chair of the Department of Nursing, director of the online Family Nurse Practitioner program and associate clinical professor at USC.
 Her current interest lies in family and children’s health issues across different life stages.
 She has conducted extensive research on maternal child health programs, hepatitis C in children with hemophilia and cystic fibrosis in children.
 Prior to joining USC, she served as program coordinator of the Family Nurse Practitioner program at Johns Hopkins School of Nursing for seven years.
-Dr. O’Neill earned a diploma in nursing from the Maryland General Hospital School of Nursing, a bachelor’s degree in nursing from Notre Dame of Maryland University, a master’s in nursing from the University of Pennsylvania, a juris doctorate from the University of Baltimore School of Law and a doctorate in nursing practice from The Catholic University of America.
+O’Neill earned a diploma in nursing from the Maryland General Hospital School of Nursing, a bachelor’s degree in nursing from Notre Dame of Maryland University, a master’s in nursing from the University of Pennsylvania, a juris doctorate from the University of Baltimore School of Law and a doctorate in nursing practice from The Catholic University of America.
 She also holds dual post-master certifications as a pediatric primary care nurse practitioner and family nurse practitioner from Johns Hopkins.